rafarmerjr1/Vulnerable_PHP_Website/attackpath.md

 - Stored XSS via comments to obtain user cookie
 - Authenticate with user cookie
+- upload a shell via .php.jgp
 - Navigate to products page
-- SQLi products page via union select for webadmin password
+- SQLi products page via union select for webadmin password OR
+- PHP type juggling to reset webadmin password
+THEN
 - authenticate as webadmin
-- uploads page is now available
+- admin page is now available
-- use XML to obtain DB path and credentials
-- access phpmyadmin DB
-- use union select INTO OUTFILE to insert php script as cmd.php
+- change shell from jpg to php
-- use cmd.php for RCE
+- use uploaded shell for RCE
-- RCE for Reverse Shell?
+- Get reverse shell?